 Descriptions of each developmental level are given below:

 Foundations: This group is appropriate for students who are not yet independent readers.
 Student ability may range from little/no knowledge regarding literacy, to being fairly confident decoders that need to sharpen their fluency or comprehension.
-Foundations students are focused on learning the following character values: Individual Worth, Unconditional Love, Patience, Honesty, Diligence, Trust (Trustworthiness), Compassion, Courage, Gratitude, and Courtesy.
+Foundations students are focused on learning the following character values: Integrity, Interdependence, Respect, Commitment, Cooperation, Compassion, and Responsibility.
+Students are also learning to move from emotional thinking to executive functioning.
 Academic learning at this level is focused on literacy basics, foundational math and science concepts, beginning writing skills, and learning to conduct themselves respectfully in the classroom.

 Explorers: This group is appropriate for students who are confident and independent readers.
 These students are developing a true love of learning as we provide experiential, hands-on opportunities to learn academic skills, explore new thoughts, discover interests and talents, and to learn how to ask meaningful questions.
-The academic focus for this group includes character building leadership principles, Language Arts (grammar and communication), Math (numeration, fractions/decimals, algebra, geometry, statistics, percents/ratios), Science (scientific method, research, health & nutrition, botany and other natural sciences), History (geography, government, culture, legacy).
+The academic focus for this group includes character building leadership principles, Language Arts (grammar, writing, and communication), Math (numeration, fractions/decimals, algebra, geometry, statistics, percents/ratios, personal finance, physics), Science (scientific method, research, health & nutrition, botany and other natural sciences), History (geography, government, culture, legacy).
+Explorer students are focused on learning the following character values: Purpose, Vision, Character, Attitude, Friendship, PDCA (Plan/Do/Check/Adjust), Systems Thinking, Adversity Quotient (IQ, Emotional Intelligence, Will Power), and Legacy.
+Students are also developing their executive functioning.

 Scholars: Once a student demonstrates adequate self-discipline/maturity at home and in the classroom and has mastered certain academic building blocks, they are invited into the Scholar group.
 Initially, parents set the pace and focus for their student’s personal goals but over time, the Scholar transitions into setting their own goals while remaining accountable to their parents for mentoring and guidance.
 Parents and students participate in monthly mentoring sessions with their group leader/teacher.
 In these meetings, teachers may offer suggestions, ask questions, and encourage students to honor their parent’s direction.
 Scholars use their academic knowledge to understand the world and their individual missions– applying their knowledge and skills as they discover their personal “Why.”
 As they master the AFE Scholar goal guides, these students have what they need to start personalizing their education to match their personal mission.
 Scholar level students are in the process of becoming life-long, self-motivated learners with a servant leader mindset and resolve.
 “Graduation” or transition from the Scholar level comes after mastery of academic skills and knowledge, completion of goal guides and any curriculum assigned or approved by parents, and the writing of a thesis explaining their purpose/mission.